etw3gh/dinesafeheroku/README.md

     `rake get:filenames`

-Interactive menu of archives with option to do all
+Interactive menu of archives with option to do all.
+Useful if processing is interrupted

     `rake get:menu`